China's Henan imposes more COVID curbs as cases spike, though numbers small | Business

 Henan reported 64 domestically transmitted local infections with confirmed symptoms for Wednesday, up from just four a day earlier, official data showed on Thursday.
 Although the numbers are tiny compared with many places in the world, and no cases of the highly transmissible Omicron variant have been reported so far in Henan, several cities there imposed new limits on travel or economic activities in response to a rash of new cases.

-Luoyang, a city of 7 million, has closed various entertainment venues, including cinemas.
-Shangqiu, with nearly 8 million residents, has suspended in-person classes at all primary and middle schools.
-Hebi city, without any new infections reported during the current outbreak, said on Thursday it would shutter cultural and entertainment venues.
-Kaifeng city, also clear of cases, closed all tourist sites from Thursday.
+Several cities, including Hebi and Kaifeng which are yet to report any new infections recently, have shuttered some cultural and entertainment venues.
+HIGH ALERT

-NORTHERN CHINA Although no local infections were reported on Wednesday in Yongji, a city in the northern province of Shanxi, authorities there ordered all its 400,000 residents to remain indoors and businesses and schools to suspend activities on Thursday, after samples taken from a train station turnstile tested positive for the virus.
+Although no local infections were reported on Wednesday in Yongji, a city in the northern province of Shanxi, authorities there ordered all its 400,000 residents to remain indoors and businesses and schools to suspend activities on Thursday, after samples taken from a train station turnstile tested positive for the virus.
+Mainland China has only announced a handful of Omicron cases from international travellers and at least one locally transmitted infections, but it has intensified efforts to reduce the risk of the variant being brought in from overseas.

+Travellers planning to fly to China from the United States, where Omicron is spreading rapidly, must complete a nucleic acid COVID test seven days before departure, and report their body temperature daily for one week, on top of existing requirements, according to notices published on Tuesday on the websites of the Chinese embassy in the U.S. and several consulates.
+"Recently the number of COVID-19 confirmed cases arriving in China from the United States has increased rapidly and significantly," those notices said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)